London, Ontario: Sports

-London is the home of the London Knights of the Ontario Hockey League, who play at the Budweiser Gardens.
-The Knights are 2004–2005 and 2015–2016 OHL and Memorial Cup Champions.
+London is the home of the London Knights of the Ontario Hockey League, who play at the Canada Life Place.
+The Knights are 2004–2005, 2015–2016 and 2024-2025 OHL and Memorial Cup Champions.
 During the summer months, the London Majors of the Intercounty Baseball League play at Labatt Park.
 FC London of League1 Ontario and founded in 2008 is the highest level of soccer in London.
 The squad plays at German Canadian Club of London Field.
 Other sports teams include the London Silver Dolphins Swim Team, the Forest City Volleyball Club, London Cricket Club, the London St. George's Rugby Club, the London Aquatics Club, the London Rhythmic Gymnastics Club, the London Rowing Club, London City Soccer Club and Forest City London.

 The Eager Beaver Baseball Association (EBBA) is a baseball league for youths in London.
-It was first organized in 1955 by former Major League Baseball player Frank Colman, London sportsman Gordon Berryhill and Al Marshall.
+It was first organized in 1955 by former Major League Baseball player Frank Colman, and London sportsman Gordon Berryhill.

 Football teams include the London Beefeaters (Ontario Football Conference).